uutzinger/design/Biomedical_Engineering_Design.md

  - Bill of Materials

 ### A-7 Regulatory and Standard Awareness <!-- omit in toc -->
- - Section L
+ - See Section L-1,2

 ### A-8 Ethics, Sustainability <!-- omit in toc -->
  - Accessibility and Inclusiveness
  - Environmental Impact
  - Human Subjects Ethics
- - Design for diverse populations
+ - Design for Diverse Populations

 ### A-9 Systems Thinking and Integration <!-- omit in toc -->
  - System Interfaces